KoganeShiro/ft_transcendence/README.md

 - [-] Make sure that in tournament the player cannot go elsewhere

+- [x] New mode, private match

-- [ ] New mode, private match
+- [ ] Add the private match component on tic tac toes
-- [ ] Add players name on the game match
+- [ ] Add players name on the game match ?
 - [ ] Make the tournament matchmaking page to game better

 - [ ] Make the pong game responsive ==> may start searching for how to make the AI